Giants clinch playoff spot, thump Padres 9-1 for 8th in row

 San Francisco extended its latest hot streak by getting early power at the plate and steady pitching from the bullpen after opener Dominic Leone threw two strong innings.

 Tommy La Stella homered on the fourth pitch from Padres starter Yu Darvish and Evan Longoria hit a three-run drive five batters later.
-Mike Yastrzemski added a solo shot in the fourth, when Brandon Belt also went deep as San Francisco secured a postseason berth for the first time since 2016.
+Mike Yastrzemski added a solo shot in the fourth, when Belt also went deep as San Francisco secured a postseason berth for the first time since 2016.

 All four homers came off Darvish (8-10), struggling in his first season with the Padres after starting 6-1.
 The five-time All-Star lasted four innings, allowing eight runs and six hits.